Frequently Asked Questions (FAQs)

 Yes, you can sign yourself up to be added to a waitlist through My Parking Account.

 Yes.
 We have two (2) parking structures and many surface lots with pay stations that offer $1.75/half-hour fees.
-Yale and Cornell parking structures offer an evening flat rate of $7 from 3 p.m. to midnight.
+Yale and Cornell parking structures offer an evening flat rate of $10 from 3 p.m. to midnight.

 There are several great ways to contact us.

 There are at least ten (10) motorcycle parking areas on Central campus.
-Yearly motorcycle permits are available for $87.
+Yearly motorcycle permits are available for $90.
 If you already have a vehicle permit, your motorcycle permit is free as long as the motorcycle is registered to your name and you don't live on campus.

-Driving vehicles intended for roadway use (such as scooters, and mopeds) on sidewalks or pedestrian pathways is prohibited per Univeristy Administrative Policy 2260, Section 4.
+Driving vehicles intended for roadway use (such as scooters, and mopeds) on sidewalks or pedestrian pathways is prohibited per University Administrative Policy 2260, Section 4.
 As a result of this policy update scooters and mopeds will no longer have access to park at bicycle racks located around campus.

 Mopeds and scooters may be registered with PATS to receive a FREE moped/scooter permit valid for parking in designated moped/scooter permit parking areas if a parking permit is tied to that same account.
 Otherwise, view information about purchasing a moped/scooter permit through the moped/scooter parking page.